John Williams: Rise to prominence

-1974–present: Collaborations with Steven Spielberg
+Collaborations with Steven Spielberg

-Williams' scores for The Reivers and The Cowboys impressed a young Steven Spielberg, who was getting ready to direct his feature debut, The Sugarland Express (1974), and requested Williams.
-Williams recalled, "I met what looked to be this seventeen-year-old kid, this very sweet boy, who knew more about film music than I did—every Max Steiner and Dimitri Tiomkin score.
+Williams's scores for The Reivers (1969) and The Cowboys (1972) impressed a young Steven Spielberg, who was getting ready to direct his feature debut, The Sugarland Express (1974).
+He requested Williams, who recalled, "I met what looked to be this seventeen-year-old kid, this very sweet boy, who knew more about film music than I did—every Max Steiner and Dimitri Tiomkin score.
 We had a meeting in a fancy Beverly Hills restaurant, arranged by executives.
 It was very cute—you had the feeling Steven had never been in a restaurant like that before.
 It was like having lunch with a teenage kid, but a brilliant one".
 They reunited a year later for Jaws.
-Spielberg used Williams' theme for Images as a temp track while editing Jaws.
+Spielberg used Williams's score for Images as a temp track while editing Jaws.
 When Williams played his main theme for Jaws, based on the alternation of two notes, Spielberg initially thought it was a joke.
-Williams explained in reply, "the sophisticated approach you would like me to take isn't the approach you took with the film I just experienced".
+Williams explained: "the sophisticated approach you would like me to take isn't the approach you took with the film I just experienced".
 After hearing variations on the theme, Spielberg agreed: "sometimes the best ideas are the most simple ones".
 The score earned Williams his second Academy Award, his first for Best Original Score.
 Its ominous two-note ostinato has become a shorthand for approaching danger.
+The ostinato is derived from Ravel's La valse; the score also quotes Debussy's La mer and Stravinsky's The Rite of Spring.